at being gone

 or maybe i did.

-i’m sorry i can only offer you
+i’m sorry i can only offer you this husk of a body

 it almost clicks.